Vacuum Cleaner Maintenance Guide

 Vacuum Blade Maintenance Inspect impeller blades or have them looked at by a professional.
 Chips in the blades are the most common form of damage.
 Replace any necessary parts.

-Vacuum Brushroll Maintenance See if the brushroll is warped or otherwise damaged.
-A damaged brushroll can make for inefficient vacuuming or cause snags in carpeting.
+Vacuum Brushroll Maintenance See if the brushroll is warped or otherwise damaged, ie. excessively worn or missing bristles.
+A damaged brushroll can make for inefficient vacuuming or cause snags in carpet.
 Remembering to take proper care of your vacuum cleaner will make it run the most efficiently.
 Yearly maintenance checks will enable your vacuum cleaner to serve you well for many years to come.
 In short, take care of your vacuum cleaner and it will take care of you!

 Vacuum Cleaner Comparison Chart Vacuum Cleaner